syncfusion-content/asp.netwebforms-docs/aspnet/DocIO/Working-with-Paragraphs.md

 * When the DisplayAsIcon property is set to false, the OLE instance in the Word document is displayed as content.
 This enables the Word document to dynamically update images based on the content present within the OLE instance.

-> Note: Initially DocIO generated documents display the icon (given image) in place of the embedded OLE instance.
+N> Initially DocIO generated documents display the icon (given image) in place of the embedded OLE instance.
 By setting the DisplayAsIcon property to true, the icon is not updated after opening or editing the OLE instance by using Microsoft Word.
 However, setting the DisplayAsIcon property to false enables the Word document to update the icons dynamically with the content after opening or editing the OLE instance.